Château d'Artigny: After Coty

-Following the Crash of 1929, and due to a costly lifestyle, a disastrous divorce, and the expense of his press empire, Coty's fortune in liquid assets was much diminished.
+Following the crash of 1929, and due to a costly lifestyle, a disastrous divorce, and the expense of his press empire, Coty's fortune in liquid assets was much diminished.
 After his death, the château is temporarily escrowed as security for his creditors and his art collections were sold at auction in 124 lots at the Galerie Charpentier in Paris on 30 November and 1 December 1936.

 In 1940, at the time when the French capital was relocated to Tours, the château had been identified as a potential shelter by a local aide-de-camp of Admiral Darlan and was subsequently occupied by the Department of the Navy.
 In 1941 it lay empty for a few months before being occupied by German troops until 1942, who in the meantime had painted the château brown to act as camouflage.
 Finally, it served as an annexe of Tours hospital, catering for the seriously wounded.

 Coty's family once again took possession of the château in 1947 and were made several offers.
-The projects to convert it into the head office of Indre-et-Loire’s general council or into a holiday park were not followed.
+The projects to convert it into the head office of Indre-et-Loire's general council or into a holiday park were not followed.

 After two years, in the course of which the library was converted into a lounge bar offering a unique collection of cognac, armagnac, port and whisky, it was opened at the end of 1961, under the name of the "Relais d'Artigny", becoming the first hotel company in Centre-Val de Loire.
 The wine cellar holds around 45,000 bottles of French wine, the finest collection in the world of Touraine wines.
 Since opening, Artigny has welcomed a number of personalities such as the Queen Mother and in 1963 Haile Selassie I, the last emperor of Ethiopia.

-On 24–25 November 1973, under the guise of the establishment's annual closing, the finance ministers of the G5 countries met in the château for the International Monetary Conference, with Valéry Giscard d'Estaing presiding for France.
+On 24–25 November 1973, under the guise of the establishment's annual closing, the finance ministers of the G5 countries met in the château, with Valéry Giscard d'Estaing presiding for France.

 In April 1976, an inconspicuous meeting took place between the French President and his future successor, François Mitterrand.

-Artigny still belongs to the family hotel group, “Grandes Étapes Françaises”, whose president is Pierre Traversac.
+Artigny still belongs to the family hotel group, "Grandes Étapes Françaises", whose president is Pierre Traversac.
 The château-hotel has 65 bedrooms, two dining rooms and a spa.